-The Statement of Net Position and Statement of Activities-The statement of net position and the statement of activities report information about the Foundation as a whole and about its activities that are necessary in determining whether the Foundation's financial health is improving or deteriorating.
+The Statements of Net Position and Statements of Activities-The statements of net position and the statements of activities report information about the Foundation as a whole and about its activities that are necessary in determining whether the Foundation's financial health is improving or deteriorating.
 These statements include all assets and liabilities using the current financial resources measurement focus and the modified accrual basis of accounting.
-All revenues and expenses pertaining to the year ended June 30, 2016 are taken into consideration regardless of when cash is received or paid.
+All revenues and expenses pertaining to the years ended June 30, 2017 and 2016 are taken into consideration regardless of when cash is received or paid.